drouleau0/rAAV_Structural_Variant_Classifier/README.md

 The test code for the sequence generator is also included.

 To run the sequence generator to recreate the in silico data used in the manuscript:
-1. Create a venv with the requirements installed (follow steps 1-4 in the quick start guide above)
+1. Create and activate a virtual environment with the requirements of this git repo installed (follow steps 1-4 in the quick start guide above)
 2. Run the file run_generator.sh in the SequenceGenerator directory

-The output will be at the following directory: /DataFiles/Inputs/InSilicoData/raw/ Random operations are seeded, so you will get an exact copy of the data used.
+The output will be at the following automatically created directory in this project: /DataFiles/Inputs/InSilicoData/raw/ Random operations are seeded, so you will get an exact copy of the data used.

 ---